jhpyle/docassemble/_docs/config.md

 `datatype` of `currency`.
 It will also be used in the `currency_symbol()` function defined in `docassemble.base.util`.

+## URL to central file server

+If you are using a [multi-server arrangement] and your `uploads` and `packages` directories are mounted on a network drive, you can reduce bandwidth on your web server by setting `fileserver` to a URL path to a dedicated file server:

+{% highlight yaml %}
+fileserver: files.example.com/da/
+{% endhighlight %}

+Always use a trailing slash.

+If this directive is not set, the value of `root` will be used to create URLs to uploaded files and static files.

+## voicerss

+{% highlight yaml %}
+voicerss:
+  enable: false
+  key: 347593849874e7454b9872948a87987d
+  languages:
+    en:
+      GB: en-gb
+      US: en-us
+    es:
+      MX: es-mx
+    fr:
+      FR: fr-fr
+{% endhighlight %}

 # Using your own configuration variables

 Feel free to use the configuration file to pass your own variables to